JackieXie168/grokking_algorithms/GROK-3-Recursion/README.md

 Recursion is the special state of program execution when a procedure calls itself until it reaches the termination case.
 After the case has been reached successive repetitions results are processed until the control returns to the first call.

+Generally recursion is widely used in functional programming languages such as Haskell.
+That language does not have traditional loop features, thus some workarounds are used.

 Great example can be the pile of boxes, that contain nested boxes.
 We are to count all the boxes, including the nested ones.

 ```swift